bakkenbaeck/iOS-handbook/style-guidelines/Swift.md

 ## Spacing and Indentation

 * Indent using 2 spaces rather than tabs to conserve space and help prevent line wrapping.
-This should be configured on the project and should not rely on your Xcode configuration.
+This should be configured on the project.

   ![Xcode indent settings](https://raw.githubusercontent.com/hyperoslo/iOS-playbook/zenangst-patch-1/assets/xcode-text-settings.png)